mrTooT/fedex-assignment/README.md

 ## Improvements

 Things that I wanted to implement but did not have time for
+- Improve that the password validation only kicks in on blur of the input
 - Unit tests
 - Improvement of confirmation page
 - Also cypress tests on validation messages instead of only submit button